 Your resident state will tax your nationwide/worldwide income.
 You can claim a tax credit for taxes paid to the other state (or country).
 You end up, in effect, paying the higher of the two rates.
 Be careful of the expiring statute of limitations on claiming the credits, or you will end up...Read more »

 The statute reads "only upon an annual basis."
 A quick review does not reveal any NC cases or regulations interpreting the language further.
-I think you'd be going out on a limb applying an alternate interpretation to what a court would likely consider a 'plain meaning' interpretation of the...Read more »
+I think you'd be going out on a limb applying an alternate interpretation to what a court would likely consider a 'plain meaning'...Read more »

 I havent been able to get a clear answer on this.
 If DFS is not regulated and taxed in NC then i shouldn't have to pay state taxes on my yearly winnings right?
 Only Federal taxes.
 If so what is it taxed under and at what %

 I assume you are talking about state INCOME tax (not local county property tax, or other type of tax).
 And, i'm guessing the issue arose from a 1099-C Cancellation of Debt, to the now deceased husband, from the foreclosure, (tax year 2016, based on timing?).
-Further, I'm guessing you filed a...Read more »
+Further, I'm guessing you...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.